Amos47/2400/Chapter6/Ch06_Basics.md

 ###Public Key Infrastructure (PKI)###

 In doing transactions on the network, the sender and recipient of a transaction don't use their real identities.
-Rather they use *digital signatures* which allow both parties to verify their authenticity without revealing their true identities.
+Rather they use *digital signatures* (see below) which allow both parties to verify their authenticity without revealing their true identities.
 Such signatures are made possible through a tried-and-true technology known as *PKI* or *Public Key Infraxtructure*.
 Participants in blockchain networks use PKI to generate a unique signature each time they initiate a transaction.
 PKI works by genertating two keys (digital hashes - see below): a private key that only the owner knows and a public key that anyone can use and which proves that the public key belongs to the owner of the private key.

 [Interested in PKI?](https://en.wikipedia.org/wiki/Public_key_infrastructure)